 Pet sitting prerequisites are pretty loose.
-You do have to enjoy interacting with animals, or your pet sitting career won't work out well for you or the animals.
-It's best if you don't have any serious pet allergies, as the constant fur and dander may give you more trouble than you bargained for.
-Beyond that, it's helpful if you've had some previous positive interactions with the species you'll be visiting.
-You might be comfortable with dogs' wide-open, slobbery greetings, for example, but find that cats' unpredictable nature intimidates you.
-In this case, it's perfectly acceptable to limit your services to households with canine members.
-However, don’t be surprised if you don’t get an invite to the National Feline Convention in D.C. in September.
+Sitters (probably) have to enjoy interacting with animals, or their pet sitting careers (probably) won't work out well for them or the animals.
+It's also best if they don't have any serious pet allergies, as the constant fur and dander may give them more trouble than they bargained for.

-Of course, you can always prepare for your pet sitting career by racking up some volunteer animal handling time.
-Your local animal shelter will probably welcome an extra set of hands to socialize the facility's dogs and cats.
-The shelter staff might even allow you to share in the pooper-scooper and litter box patrol.
+Of course, sitters can always prepare for their future careers by racking up some volunteer animal-handling time.
+Local animal shelters will probably welcome an extra set of hands to socialize with the facility's dogs and cats.
+The shelter staff might even allow volunteers to share in the pooper-scooper and litter box patrol.
 Now there's an added bonus.

-Consider clocking some hours as a grooming shop bather.
-You won't make much, and you'll be sopping wet after wrestling with animals of all sizes and athletic abilities, and you’ll smell like wet dog.
-But you'll likely become a more competent handler – which adds to your pet sitting skills.
-If you can expand your expertise to grooming talk show hosts, you may even become a qualified Chelsea handler.
+Aspiring sitters should also consider logging some hours as a grooming shop bather.
+They won't make much, it'll involve wrestling with animals of all sizes and athletic abilities, and they'll smell like wet dog, but they'll likely become a more competent handler because of it.
+And if they can expand their expertise to grooming talk show hosts, some of them may even become qualified Chelsea handlers.